Victoria Coren Mitchell: Poker

-She has been a member of Team PokerStars Pro, but in November 2014 she removed her endorsement a few hours after PokerStars had announced they were starting an online casino.
+She had been a member of Team PokerStars Pro, but in November 2014, she removed her endorsement a few hours after PokerStars had announced they were starting an online casino.
 She said she was uncomfortable about potential addiction by vulnerable people to a site where the odds are in favour of the operator, and did not want to be associated with such an operation.

-She has said that she regularly stays up until 6 am, "Smoking and drinking and gambling.
+She has said that she regularly stays up until 6 am, "smoking and drinking and gambling.
 But I like cooking and gardening too, which makes me sound like a very strange mix of an old lady and teenage boy."
 When asked about this in 2012, she stated: "It is still true.
 I'll grow up one day, but not quite yet."

 Coren Mitchell was inducted into the Women in Poker Hall of Fame in 2016.

 Personal life

 On 20 March 2012, Coren announced her engagement to actor and comedian David Mitchell.
 According to David, they first met at a film premiere in 2007, and had a short-lived series of dates, but only began dating properly three years later.
-The couple married in November 2012, in north London, and their daughter was born in May 2015.
+The couple married in November 2012, in North London, and their daughter was born in May 2015.
+In November 2023, Coren announced on Twitter that she had given birth to her second child in late October.

-In July 2012 she reported that she was terrified of flying, and in August 2012 she tweeted that the therapist she was seeing to address her fear had been killed in a plane crash.
+In April 2012, she reported that she was terrified of flying.
+In August 2012, she confirmed on Twitter that the therapist she had been seeing to address her fear had been killed in a plane crash.